Energy conservation and fluctuation theorem are incompatible for quantum work: A scheme simultaneously satisfying and

 With this prescription, thinking of the $\mathcal{P} = \{ (H, \rho) \overset{V}{\longrightarrow} (H', \rho_D) \}$ process as the reverse of $\widetilde{\mathcal{P}} = \{ (H, \rho_D) \overset{V^\dagger}{\longrightarrow} (H', \rho) \}$, and describing the latter by the TPM scheme [see Eqs.~\eqref{tpem} and~\eqref{salame}], for the work statistics of $\mathcal{P}$ we obtain

 Put in other words:

 with

 Note that $M_{a k}$ depends on the initial state through $V$.
-We call this measurement ``backward'' TPM scheme as opposed to the standard TPM scheme that directly measures the ``forward'' process.
-Interestingly, the work distribution produced by the backward TPM scheme coincides with that of the scheme proposed in Ref.~\cite{Allahverdyan_2014}.
+We call this measurement ``reverse'' TPM scheme as opposed to the standard TPM scheme that directly measures the ``forward'' process.
+Interestingly, the work distribution produced by the reverse TPM scheme coincides with that of the scheme proposed in Ref.~\cite{Allahverdyan_2014}.
+Extraction of ergotropy \cite{Allahverdyan_2004} is an important example of a process where the system goes from a possibly coherent state to a diagonal one (the passive state \cite{Pusz_1978, Lenard_1978}), and the reverse TPM scheme is thus a natural choice for measuring ergotropy fluctuations.

 Having at our disposal this scheme, we can now describe any coherent-to-coherent process by decomposing it into coherent-to-incoherent and incoherent-to-coherent processes.
-More specifically, consider an arbitrary Hamiltonian process $(H, \rho) \longrightarrow (H', \rho')$, with $\rho' = U \rho U^\dagger$, for which both $[\rho, H] \neq 0$ and $[\rho', H'] \neq 0$, and decompose it into
+More specifically, consider an arbitrary Hamiltonian process $(H, \rho) \longrightarrow (H', \rho')$, with $\rho' = U \rho U^\dagger$, for which both $[\rho, H] \neq \nul$ and $[\rho', H'] \neq \nul$, and decompose it into

 where $\widetilde{\rho} = R \rho R^\dagger$ is diagonal in $H$.
 Moreover, $R$ is chosen such that the diagonal of $\widetilde{\rho}$ is ordered in the same way as the diagonal of $\rho$.
 More specifically, say, $\hat{\pi}$ is the permutation matrix that reorders $\rho_D^{\downarrow}$ into $\rho_D$: $\rho_D = \hat{\pi} \rho_D^\downarrow \hat{\pi}^{\mathrm{T}}$, where $\rho_D$ is a diagonal matrix whose diagonal coincides with that of $\rho$ in the eigenbasis of $H$.
 Then, if $r^{\downarrow}$ is the vector composed of the eigenvalues of $\rho$, organized in the decreasing order, then $\widetilde{\rho} = \hat{\pi} r^\downarrow \hat{\pi}^{\mathrm{T}}$.
 Thus, $R$ is the unitary operator that rotates $\rho$ into $\widetilde{\rho}$.
 The operator $R$ is chosen in this way to guarantee that, when $\rho$ is diagonal, then $R = \id$.